TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

-  -E, --reversed            produce results in reverse chronological order -F, --first_block uint    first block to export (inclusive, ignored when freshening) -L, --last_block uint     last block to export (inclusive, ignored when freshening) -o, --cache               force the results of the query into the cache -x, --fmt string          export format, one of [none|json*|txt|csv] -v, --verbose             enable verbose (increase detail with --log_level) -h, --help                display this help screen
+  -E, --reversed            produce results in reverse chronological order -F, --first_block uint    first block to export (inclusive, ignored when freshening) -L, --last_block uint     last block to export (inclusive, ignored when freshening) -x, --fmt string          export format, one of [none|json*|txt|csv] -v, --verbose             enable verbose (increase detail with --log_level) -h, --help                display this help screen